mickael-guene/fdpic_manifest/README.md

 ~/fdpic $ ./scratch/build/scripts/build_runtime.sh
 ```

- At the end the process you will find two tarballs in out directory.
+ At the end of the process you will find two tarballs in the out directory.
 One that contains toolset and the
  other one that contains proot, qemu-arm and a basic rootfs.

  If you want to build cortex-r toolset then replace fdpic-v7-m by fdpic-v7-r in the repo init phase.

- To speed up your build you can setup JOBNB environment variable to the value you want to use $JOBNB parallel jobs.
+ To speed up your build you can set JOBNB environment variable to the value you want to use $JOBNB parallel jobs.

 ## How to install it
 * install toolset